-U.27 Places need to be able to adapt to changing circumstances.
+U.276 Places need to be able to adapt to changing circumstances.
 Towns and cities, for example, must change when industries rise and decline and houses need to be adaptable for when children get older and their requirements change.
 Places should be designed so that they are capable of being used for a range of activities; a public square, for example, can be used effectively for festivals, markets and events.

-U.28 Residential buildings should be future proofed; building higher attic spaces for future conversions and ensuring ground floors can benefit from higher ceilings to be easily adapted for commercial uses later.
+U.287 Residential buildings should be future proofed; building higher attic spaces for future conversions and ensuring ground floors can benefit from higher ceilings to be easily adapted for commercial uses later.

-U.29 Sub-dividing large development parcels and allocating them to different developers can generate a wider range of building types, tenures and uses, which can encourage a more diverse community.
+U.298 Sub-dividing large development parcels and allocating them to different developers can generate a wider range of building types, tenures and uses, which can encourage a more diverse community.

-U.30 Places also need to account of an ageing population and the different requirements needed at these stages of life.
-They should consider:

-- Sensitively planning for older person's housing in mixed developments to encourage healthy communities that include housing suitable for an ageing population. - New housing for older people of any tenure should be built to accessible and sustainable standards, conforming to HAPPI design principles, be digitally enabled for assistive and other technology, and encourage developers to build to energy efficient and carbon neutral specifications, and thus promoting accessible, adaptable, and dementia friendly design. - New housing for older people should investigate options such as PassivHaus and other eco-build designs for specialist older persons housing, to reduce thermal variances and the associated costs, and assist in preventing poor health outcomes in older people.
+- U.30 Places also need to account of an ageing population and the different requirements needed at these stages of life.
+They should consider: - Sensitively planning for older person's housing in mixed developments to encourage healthy communities that include housing suitable for an ageing population. - New housing for older people of any tenure should be built to accessible and sustainable standards, conforming to HAPPI design principles, be digitally enabled for assistive and other technology, and encourage developers to build to energy efficient and carbon neutral specifications, and thus promoting accessible, adaptable, and dementia friendly design.